How to Sew Pointe Shoes

 Moving each ribbon edge over a flame for a few seconds

 Light a lighter or light a candle to prevent the edges from blurring.
 After that, move each edge of each piece of ribbon over the flame for a few seconds to secure the end.
-Indeed, it’ll aid in preventing the fibers in the ribbon from fraying.
+Indeed, it’ll help prevent the fibers in the ribbon from fraying.

-• Ensure you don’t put the ribbon edge over the flame for too long or hold it on fire because the ribbon edges might melt too much.
+• Ensure you don’t put the ribbon edge over the flame for too long or hold it on fire.
+The reason is the ribbon edges might melt too much.

 Positioning the End of the Ribbon 2 inches (5.1 cm) from the Heel Elastic

-The ribbon should be overlapped about 0.5 inches (1.3 cm) over the edge of the pointe shoe, angled slightly toward the toes.
-Also, you may pin the ribbon end where you like and the angle it as you want.
+The lace should be overlapped about 0.5 inches (1.3 cm) over the edge of the footwear and angled slightly toward the toes.
+Also, You can pin the end of the lace where you want and angle it as you wish.

-• Doing it while putting on the shoe is a better idea so that you may have it exactly how you expect it before sewing it on.
+• Doing it while putting on the shoe is a better idea so that you may have it exactly how you expect it before sewing it.

 • Folding the heel is possible when you are not putting on shoes.
-Align the ribbon edge with the side of the shoe at your point of folded heel.
+Align the lace edge with the side of the shoe at your point of folded heel.

-• The ribbon should arrive directly up but at an angle corresponding to the pointe where the back of the pointe shoe gets folded.
+• The lace should arrive directly up.
+But at an angle corresponding to the point where the back of the pointe shoe gets folded.

-• If you do not intend to tie the ribbon directly vertically, you are about to have a bunch of gaps in the ribbon.
+• If you intend to avoid tying the ribbon directly vertically, you are about to have many gaps in the ribbon.

 Stitch the edges of the end of 1 ribbon into the inside of the pointe shoe